 Postural defects and damage

-Ventral postural deficiency, Scapula alata, Leg axis correction, Knee hyperextension, Asymmetric malposition of the axis organ, Abdominal spiral, Scoliosis
+Ventral postural deficiency, Scapula alata, Leg axis correction, Knee hyperextension, Asymmetric malposition of the axis, Abdominal spiral, Scoliosis

 Foot deformities, sickle-foot spastic, crescent-foot posture, kink-foot, clubfoot, heel-foot

 Correction forearm, M. infraspinatus, correction of hand, plexus palsy example, triceps brachii muscle, scapula attachment, scar treatment with Crosstape, M. infraspinatus, arm spiral

 Infantile cerebral palsy

 Toning gracilis muscle, detonating foot muscle, correcting foot